AIT-Technology-PLC/ArifSchoolFee/README.md

 ## Branches

 -   main
-    -   Should always be equivalent to version on the production server
+    -   This is the branch that runs on the production server
-    -   Should not fork be forked
+    -   Should not be forked
-    -   Should not submit PR to this branch
+    -   Do not submit PR to this branch
 -   dev
     -   Always use this branch for development and making changes
     -   Could be forked